Gettysburg College is a Harassment and Discrimination-Free Workplace:

 Gettysburg College is committed to maintaining an environment conducive to learning for all students and a professional workplace free from harassment and discrimination of its employees.

-All members of the faculty, administration, and supervisors who have information regarding, are witness to, or become aware by any means of any form of sexual harassment, sexual misconduct, inappropriate sexual behavior, and/or criminal activity that occurs on our campus involving either an employee, student, or guest are required to report the incident immediately.
+All members of the faculty, administration, and support staff who have information regarding, are witness to, or become aware by any means of any form of sexual harassment, sexual misconduct, inappropriate sexual behavior, relationship violence and/or criminal activity that occurs on our campus involving either an employee, student, or guest are required to report the incident immediately.
 More Information

 For New Employees of the College: